aws-samples/sample-insurance-policy-ai-assistant/README.md

  * Grounded with factual information using citations
  * Enable customers to easily understand their insurance coverage
  * Quickly summarize and explain complex policy documents, terms and conditions
+ * Assistant integrated with Guardrails to ensure security and quality of responses
  * Available 24x7 without human intervention and reduce call centre load